John V. Pinto is hardly a technophile. As owner of a Silicon Valley realty business, the 52-year-old is constantly

 Calling the discovery a "beautiful thing," Pinto was able to make better use of his downtime.
 In between appointments, he often takes advantage of the tablet's 802.11 and wireless wide-area network (WAN) access capabilities by following up on sales leads and scheduling appointments in Microsoft Outlook.

 "Suddenly," said Pinto, "my office calls me, asking 'Where are all these appointments coming from?'
-I
+I had booked a half-dozen appointments, and I would not have had access to do that before."

 In the real estate market, he said that rapid response capability can be a huge advantage because "customer interest is at its peak when they contact you," and if the connection isn't made quickly, the business opportunity is often lost to someone else.